Ruthhl3ss/Intune-Goodies/macOS/CIS Benchmark Remediations/Level 1/Settings Catalog/Disable Internet Sharing Modification/readme.md

-## CIS Benchmark - Custom Implementation
+# CIS Benchmark - Custom Implementation

-This configuration profile disables the guest account
+**Disable Internet Sharing**

+This configuration disables the ability to modify Internet Sharing settings, ensuring that the system cannot share its network connection unintentionally.

+**Importance**
+This configuration enhances macOS security and aligns with CIS benchmarks.
+It helps mitigate potential vulnerabilities by implementing recommended settings.

+**Key Points**
+- Implements recommended security settings to reduce risk.
+- Aligns with CIS or other hardening standards for macOS.
+- Supports organizational security policies and compliance efforts.

+---

 **Note:**